This post was last modified on August 26, 2024.

-Are you gearing up to take the California real estate exam?
-It’s the first big milestone for every person joining the real estate industry.
-But what happens if you don’t pass on your first try?
-We’ve got all the information you need to navigate the next steps.
+Preparing for the California real estate exam?
+It’s a significant milestone for anyone entering the real estate industry.
+But what if you don’t succeed on your first attempt?
+Here’s what you should consider for your next steps.

 Understanding the Examination Results

-• Electronic Examination Results: If you opt for an electronic examination, you’ll receive your results immediately after completion.
-Plus, you can expect additional correspondence, typically mailed within five business days.
-If you fill out the combo exam/real estate license application you will receive your test results along with your real estate license.
+• Electronic Examination Results: Choosing an electronic examination means you’ll get your results immediately after finishing.
+Additional correspondence usually follows within five business days.
+If you complete the combo exam/real estate license application, you’ll receive your test results and real estate license together.

 • Passing Criteria: